 Mark Curry was born in Stafford, England in 1961, where he attended the Jean Pearce School of Dancing from the age of 10.
-At age 7 Curry appeared on Junior Showtime where he was a regular performer for five years.
+At age seven, Curry appeared on Junior Showtime where he was a regular performer for five years.
 He also appeared in television pantomime, Babes in the Woods, alongside Susan Maughan and Bonnie Langford.
-He later was cast as Oscar in Bugsy Malone (1975) as the producer.
+He then played Oscar in Bugsy Malone.

-In the early 1980s Curry joined the Harrogate Theatre Company, after which he co-hosted the series Get Set For Summer on BBC One, which later became The Saturday Picture Show.
-In 1986 Curry joined children’s TV programme Blue Peter, where he was a presenter alongside co-hosts Janet Ellis, Peter Duncan,Caron Keating, Yvette Fielding and John Leslie, during Blue Peter's most popular era.
-Later Curry became known for presenting many daytime television shows suc as Catchprase and a daily, live food series
+In the early 1980s, Curry joined the Harrogate Theatre Company, after which he co-hosted the series Get Set For Summer on BBC One, which later became The Saturday Picture Show.
+In 1986, Curry joined children’s TV programme Blue Peter, where he was a presenter alongside co-hosts Janet Ellis, Peter Duncan,Caron Keating, Yvette Fielding and John Leslie.

-In the theatre world, Curry has taken on the leading role in The Woman in Black in the West End and later starred in the centenary show of Charley’s Aunt.
-He also was cast in Talent in 2009 where he played the role of The Comere.
-He also appeared in two of Southwark Playhouse’s performances; as Andre Casseell in Victor/Victoria and Larry in Sondheim’s Company.
+In the theatre world, Curry has been in The Woman in Black at the Fortune Theatre and later starred in the centenary show of Charley’s Aunt.
+He also appeared in Talent in 2009, playing The Comere.
+He also appeared in Victor/Victoria and Company, both at Southwark Playhouse.